bawmedical/restorativejustculture.org/_pages/civility-respect-nhs.md

 * [Guidance](https://www.socialpartnershipforum.org/media/177346/Commissioning-external-consultants-to-review-bullying-and-harassment-in-NHS-organisations-Jan-2021.pdf) on review bullying and harassment in NHS organisations and key indicators to consider.

-## The NHS England and NHS Improvement Civility and Respect Programme – Kindness into Action Masterclass
+## The NHS England Civility and Respect Programme – Kindness into Action Masterclass

 ![Kindness Into Action](../assets/images/Kindness%20Into%20Action%20masterclass.png)

-NHS England and NHS Improvement Civility and Respect programme brings you a Kindness into Action masterclass to create and sustain kinder cultures in the NHS.
+NHS England Civility and Respect programme brings you a Kindness into Action masterclass to create and sustain kinder cultures in the NHS.

 Kinder cultures lead to safer care and better outcomes.
 This masterclass supports the NHS People Plan and People Promise, and is recommended for Boards, Executives and senior leaders, across all clinical and non-clinical roles, in Health and Social Care.
 You will explore the evidence, practice kinder leadership and learn lessons from the front-line of kinder culture change.